 The high-waisted bottoms trend isn’t going anywhere either, says Caron.
 And for good reason: this cut delivers a figure-defining shape and uncompromising security.
 When it comes to bikinis, opt for colours that allow you to mix and match effortlessly.
 This kind of wearability let’s you double or triple your two-piece possibilities, a smart move considering our cooler climate often means we assemble a leaner swimwear wardrobe.

-Thoughtful design details—including structured seaming, a dramatic, U-shaped neckline and high-cut legs for maximum elongation—take this classic maillot to the next level.
+Thoughtful design details—including structured seaming, a dramatic neckline and high-cut legs for maximum elongation—take this classic two-piece to the next level.